 #3 Stable, Safe and a modern Tourist Friendly destination

-The country is a peaceful, safe, politically stable destination and COVID 19 free.
+The country is a peaceful, safe and politically stable destination.
 French is the official language, but English is widely spoken in tourist areas.
 With great roads, modern international and domestic airports ,modern infrastructure and a second to none health system, New Caledonia is a secure destination for everyone .
 LGBTQIA+ and solo travellers will feel safe, comfortable, and welcomed everywhere.

 #4 Semitropical Climate – ‘Land of Eternal Spring’